Chocolate Labradoodle Puppies and Mini Labradoodle Puppies for Sale

 Our Labradoodle puppies have lots of opportunities to play with our children, and water games are definitely on top of the list.
 Labradoodles love the water (and so do my kids, as you can see below).

 Third, we try to find appropriate families for our Chocolate Labradoodle puppies.
 We do not put prospective Labradoodle puppy buyers through background checks or have them fill out mounds of paperwork to adopt a Labradoodle or mini Labradoodle, but we don’t sell to just anyone.
-Email us (email@example.com) to find out about the simple application process.
+To learn more about our process, check out this resource that gives a step-by-step guide between the application to receiving your puppy!

 Because our livelihood is not based on our Labradoodle/mini Labradoodle puppies, we seek to be objective and realistic with potential adopters of our Doodle puppies.